agasiferney/agasiferney.github.io/README.md

-Site of the AGASI associated; hosted at agasiferney.github.io
+Site of the AGASI association.
+Freely hosted at agasiferney.github.io